Asymptotic correlation functions in the $Q$-state Potts model: a universal form for point group $C_{4v}$: INTRODUCTION

-We note that \eref{eq:1.2} is not the only universal curve \cite{Rutkevich2002,Fujimoto2002}.
-For example, we considered the ACL of the square-lattice eight-vertex model in \cite{Fujimoto1996}.
-It was shown that for a given $x$ $(0<x<1)$ there are two cases with respect to a parameter $q$.
-For $0<q<x^3$, the ACL is written using the algebraic curve \eref{eq:1.2}.
-However, for $x^3<q<x^4$, the ACL is not related to \eref{eq:1.2}, but to the algebraic curve
+We note that \myEq{eq:1.2} is not the only universal curve \cite{Rutkevich2002,Fujimoto2002}.
+For example, we considered the ACL of the eight-vertex model in \myRef{Fujimoto1996} and found another algebraic curve

-where ${\bar A}_2$, ${\bar A}_3$, and ${\bar A}_4$ are given by (4.7) of \cite{Fujimoto1996}.
-The ACL represented by \eref{eq:1.3} is the same as those of the Ising model on the Union Jack and 4-8 lattices \cite{Holzer1990a}.
-Some authors derived algebraic curves for lattice models possessing six-fold rotational symmetry \cite{Holzer1990a,Vaidya1976,Zia1986,Fujimoto1999,Fujimoto1998,Fujimoto2002a}, which are also general ones.
+[for definitions of ${\bar A}_2$, ${\bar A}_3$, and ${\bar A}_4$, see \exEq{(4.7)} of \myRef{Fujimoto1996}].
+The ACL represented by \myEq{eq:1.3} is indeed the same as those of the Ising models on the Union Jack and 4-8 lattices \cite{Holzer1990a}.
+Some authors derived algebraic curves for the lattice models possessing six-fold rotational symmetry \cite{Holzer1990a,Vaidya1976,Zia1986, Fujimoto1999,Fujimoto1998,Fujimoto2002a}, which are also universal.

-These algebraic curves are expected to be closely connected with symmetries of lattice models.
-How do symmetries select the algebraic curves?
-This is the problem we must consider.
-It is also expected that the same situation occurs regardless of whether the lattice models are exactly solvable.
+We expect that these algebraic curves are connected with the symmetries of lattice models.
+How do they select the algebraic curves?
+This is the problem we shall consider.
+Also, we expect that the same selection mechanism works regardless of whether the lattice models are exactly solvable or not.

-In this paper, we propose a form to analyze asymptotic behavior of correlation functions of off-critical systems by reexamining exact solutions of the square-lattice Ising model.
-We investigate the asymptotic correlation functions observed in the $Q$-state Potts model.
-Our new approach is a combined use of the analytic form and the Monte Carlo (MC) method based on the Fortuin-Kasteleyn random-cluster representation \cite{Fortuin1972}.
-It is known that the cluster representation works efficiently in small $Q$ cases.
-The combined use is expected to be quite effective to calculate the asymptotic correlation function and the ACL.
+In this paper, we propose an asymptotic form of the correlation functions of off-critical systems possessing rotational and mirror symmetries of the square lattice (the $C_{4v}$ symmetry); see \exchap{2} of \myRef{Hamermesh1989}.
+The asymptotic form is brought about by reexamining exact solutions of the eight-vertex model.
+We apply it to the $Q$-state Potts model.
+Our method is a combined use of the asymptotic form and Monte Carlo (MC) simulations based on the Fortuin-Kasteleyn random-cluster representation \cite{Fortuin1972}.
+As we see below, the combined method is quite efficient to calculate the correlation lengths with their anisotropy.